thousandeyes/appd-integration-reference/custom-monitor/readme.md

 * APPDYNAMICS_CONTROLLER_PORT
 * APPDYNAMICS_CONTROLLER_SSL_ENABLED

-**NOTE** - see [/appd-integration-reference/custom-monitor-docker] for deploying the ThousandEyes Monitor machine agent as a pre-built Docker Container.
+**NOTE** - See [/appd-integration-reference/custom-monitor-docker] for deploying the ThousandEyes monitor machine agent as a pre-built Docker container.

-### Check if ThousandEyes Monitor is running
+### Check That the ThousandEyes Monitor Is Running

 ```
 tail -n 50 /opt/appdynamics/machine-agent/logs/machine-agent.log
 ```

 You should see logs of the monitor being run periodically:

 ```
 [Agent-Monitor-Scheduler-4] 20 Aug 2020 05:01:35,386  INFO PeriodicTaskRunner - Periodic Task - setup metric feed for [ThousandEyesMonitor]
 [Agent-Monitor-Scheduler-4] 20 Aug 2020 05:01:35,386  INFO PeriodicTaskRunner - Returning time out value of [120000] ms for monitor task [ThousandEyesMonitor]